yapweijun1996/Debug-Error-Page-Lucee-6-AI-v1/README.md

 ## Issue Description

-When running the Certified Claim (AP) report, the following error occurs:
+When error occur, the following error occurs:

 ```